Preschool teacher

-Licensing and qualifications for “preschool teachers” vary based on regions/countries.
-It is recommended (but not mandated) for “preschool teachers” to have post-secondary education (preferably in early years development).
+Licensing and qualifications for preschool teachers vary based on regions/countries.
+It is recommended (but not mandated) for preschool teachers to have post-secondary education (preferably in early years development).
 Some programs are accredited from a regulated and approved Institution while others are from private sector educational institutions.

-As the field of Child Care is evolving, it is recommended to check the legislation in your area for accurate and up-to-date information on policies, regulations and qualification requirements.

-Dependant upon the legislation in geographical areas, preschool teachers may require a license from their regulatory body the form of a Child Development Accreditation (CDA) or formal college education in early childhood or a related subject.
+Dependent upon the legislation in geographical areas, preschool teachers may require a license from their regulatory body the form of a Child Development Accreditation (CDA) or formal college education in early childhood or a related subject.

 The term "preschool" refers to instruction in non-public arenas such as licensed preschools, childcare centers, family day care centers, home day care centers, center-based programs, federal programs like Head Start, and full or part-day private child centers or day care centers sponsored by religious bodies.

-Preschool teachers must be able to work well and interact with young children, sometimes as young as 2 years 9 months.
-Preschool children have a short attention span and their worries are usually fairly simple.
-Most preschoolers are loving, affectionate, and playful, and like to play games, be read to, or play with toys.
-Therefore the Diploma programs provide an introduction into the stages of development and offers those who study this program insight into whether children are adequately developing as expected but do not provide qualifications for diagnosing children who are deemed exceptional.